matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 - `/_matrix/identity/v2/bulk_lookup`

-`address` MUST no longer be in a plain-text format, but rather will be a peppered hash value, and the resulting digest MUST be encoded in unpadded base64.
+`address` MUST no longer be in a plain-text format, but rather will be a peppered hash value encoded in unpadded base64.

 Identity servers must specify their own hashing algorithms (from a list of specified values) and pepper, which will be useful if a rainbow table is